vEnhance/1802/src/chvar.typ

   It can be made into a precise statement using something called a _differential form_.
   This is out of scope for 18.02, which has the unfortunate consequence that I can't give a formal explanation why the change-of-variable formula works.
+  That said, see @sec-jacobian-picture later for an informal explanation.
 ]

 This is the analog in 18.01 when you did change of variables from $x$ to $u$